What does Council Tax pay for?

 - Norfolk Fire Service - "making Norfolk a safer place".

 - Norfolk County Council - Children's Services, Community Services (including libraries), Environment, Transport and Development (including street lighting), Social Services and Public Health are a few of the services covered.
 Whilst Norfolk County Council continues to be responsible for Social Services, the cost of these services is listed separately on your bill.

-- Town & Parish Councils - each Town or Parish Council has different responsibilities
+- Town and parish councils - each town or parish council has different responsibilities.

 - Breckland Council - a few of the services covered include Environmental Health, Housing, Planning, support for local businesses, wheelie bin collection and street cleaning.